Buddhist Art in Museums

 Anthropomorphic representations of the Buddha started to emerge in the 1st century from regions with Greco-Buddhism under the Indo-Greeks.
 Greco-Buddhism is the cultural combination of Hellenistic culture and Buddhism, which developed between the 4th century BC and the 5th century AD in Bactria and the Indian subcontinent.
 It was a cultural consequence of a long history of interactions that begun with Greek forays into India from the time of Alexander the Great.
 The Indo-Greek Kingdoms were Hellenistic kingdoms covering various parts of Afghanistan and the northwest regions of the Indian subcontinent during the last two centuries BC.

-Explore Buddhist Art
+Explore Buddhist Art in Museums

 - Walking Buddha